 wine --version

-The development and staging branches occasionally show identical version numbers during the biweekly release cycle.
-This occurs when both branches track the same upstream Wine development snapshot before staging-specific patches apply.
+The development and staging branches may show identical version numbers during the biweekly release cycle, since both track the same upstream snapshot before staging applies its additional patches.

 Configure Wine Environment